This page contains information on key concepts related to Binary Authorization.

 GKE can start a cluster successfully with the default

-The whitelist of exempt images is specified using the
+The allowlist of exempt images is specified using the

 property in the policy YAML file.

-To whitelist all container images whose registry location matches the specified path:
+To allowlist all container images whose registry location matches the specified path:

-To whitelist a specific version of an image by tag:
+To allowlist a specific version of an image by tag:

-To whitelist a specific version of an image by its digest:
+To allowlist a specific version of an image by its digest:

-Global policy evaluation mode is a policy setting that causes Binary Authorization to evaluate a global policy before evaluating the policy that you configure as a user.
-The global policy is provided by Google and exempts a list of Google-provided system images from further policy evaluation.
-When you have this setting enabled, images that are required by GKE are not not blocked by policy enforcement.
+Trust all Google-maintained system images causes Binary Authorization to exempt a list of Google-maintained system images from further policy evaluation.
+When you have this setting enabled, images that are required by GKE are not blocked by policy enforcement.
 The global policy is evaluated prior to and in addition to user policy evaluation.

 You can enable or disable this setting using the